 Exploring the impact of dispensing practicing on equity in NHS payments to general practices

-Our previous analysis [link to structural inequalities page] revealed that “the socioeconomic gradient in payments is largely driven by differences in prescribing payments”.

-General practices serving the most deprived populations receive less funding per weighted patient than those serving the least deprived.
+General practices serving the most deprived populations receive less funding per weighted patient than those serving the least deprived (cite/link to our previous work).
 Here we explore the key driver behind the inequality in funding.
 Overall, the inequality general practice funding is driven by a high distribution of dispensing practices in more affluent areas.

 Across all practices, those in the most deprived 20% received £182 per weighted patient in 2023, compared to £166 for those in the least deprived 20% - a gap of £16.
 When we exclude all dispensing practices from this analysis, the gap is only £1.
 The gap in payments to dispensing practices is much larger (£32), but this is partly because there are only 6 dispensing practices covering the most deprived 20%.